-On Friday, December 13th, 2019, Webolutions brought in 20 Denver-area women executives to our final Women in Executive Leadership roundtable of 2019, inspiring one another with ideas on leveraging the latest social media tools, website trends and professional development skills to succeed in the new year.
+On Friday, December 13th, 2019, Webolutions digital marketing agency brought in 20 Denver-area women executives to our final Women in Executive Leadership roundtable of 2019, inspiring one another with ideas on leveraging the latest social media tools, website trends and professional development skills to succeed in the new year.
 All attendees shared their wisdom, curiosity and insights on marketing strategies that will allow them to grow their organizations and make lasting connections in 2020 and beyond.

 Today’s executives are leveraging social media not just for brand awareness, but also for spreading industry knowledge and information.
 A majority of the Denver-area executives said they have re-purposed content from blog posts and their website on social media.
 Others have recently shied away from social media, noting that it can be overwhelming.
 “However, it can be used in a way to build community and face-to-face interactions,” said one attendee.